wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.3.md

 # vBulletin 5.7.3 Changes and Updates

-A preview release of vBulletin Connect 5.7.3 is now available to download.
+vBulletin Connect 5.7.3 is now available to download. vBulletin Cloud sites will be automatically updated in the coming weeks.

 ## Third-Party Logins